Green Party of England and Wales: Ideology and policy

+The Green Party is a green and left-wing party, combining environmentalism with left-wing economic policies, including well-funded and locally controlled public services.
+It advocates a steady-state economy with the regulation of capitalism, and supports proportional representation.
+It takes a progressive approach to social policies such as civil liberties, animal rights, LGBTQ rights and drug policy reform.
+The party also supports a universal basic income, a living wage and participatory democracy.

 Sociologist Chris Rootes stated in 1995 that the Green Party took "the left-libertarian" vote, and James Dennison characterised it in 2016 as reflecting "libertarian-universalistic values".
-The party wants an end to big government, which it sees as hindering open and transparent democracy, instead devolving and decentralising power to a more local level.
+Neil Carter wrote in 2008 that following the demise of Green 2000 the party embraced a "broader left-libertarian agenda," with fellow political scientist Lynn Bennie stating in 2016 that they positioned themselves as "left, libertarian and green" documenting their move "from [an] ecological party to a distinctly left libertarian position".

 They also want to limit the power of big business, which, they argue, upholds the unsustainable trend of globalisation, and is detrimental to local trade and economies.
 The Green Party publishes a party platform: a full set of its policies, as approved by successive party conferences, collectively entitled Policies for a Sustainable Society (originally The Manifesto for a Sustainable Society before February 2010).

 Manifestos

 The party publishes a manifesto for each of its election campaigns.
 Separate from this, the Greens have a set of Core Values, a Philosophical Basis and a series of Long-term Goals.
 For the 2015 general election, the party's manifesto outlined many new policies, including a Robin Hood tax on banks and a 60% tax on those earning more than £150,000.

 For the 2019 general election, the party's manifesto had four key sections: "remain and transform", which advocated for the UK to reverse its decision to leave the EU and increase cross-border co-operation with the EU; "grow democracy", which aimed to overhaul the UK's current voting system and rebalance government power by lowering the voting age from 18 to 16 and redefining the jurisdiction of local governments; the "green quality of life guarantee", which addressed social issues such as housing, the NHS, education, countryside conservation, discrimination, crime, drug reform, animal rights, and the implementation of a universal basic income; and the "new deal for tax and spend", which outlined the party's economic policies such as simplifying income tax, increasing corporation tax to make big businesses pay their fair share, supporting small businesses, and ending wasteful spending.

 For the 2024 general election, the party's manifesto followed the slogan "Real hope.
-Real change."
+Real change".
 Their manifesto focused on providing a "secure future", solving the climate crisis, major investment into the NHS, raising tax on those earning more than £50,270 a year, nationalising Britain's railways, water companies and largest energy companies, expanding renewable power, campaigning for councils to be given the right to set rent controls and ban no-fault evictions.